 What Are Some Alternatives To Debt Management Plans?

 Debt management plans aren't for everyone.
 Aside from the time commitment and the lack of credit lines, they also do not cover medical and student loan debt.
-Other alternatives to DMPs include:
+Other debt relief alternatives to DMPs include:

-- Debt consolidation: Debt consolidation lets you take all your unsecured debt (medical debt and student loans included) and combine them into one lower-interest debt.
+- Debt consolidation: Debt consolidation lets you combine all your unsecured debt (medical debt and student loans included) into one lower-interest debt.
 You can also keep your credit lines open in case you need them for an emergency.

 - Bankruptcy: This should be a last-ditch effort to rid yourself of debt.
-If your debt is over half of your annual income, it can give you a fresh start financially but it will damage your credit score greatly.
+If your debt is over half of your annual income, it can give you a fresh start financially but it will greatly damage your credit score.

 Can I use my credit cards if I enroll in a DMP?

 Most debt management plans require you to close all of your credit lines in order to prevent more debt.
 However, some programs allow you to keep one credit line open in case of emergencies, business expenses, or travel.

 Does a debt management plan impact my credit?

 Do I have to enroll all my debt into a debt management program?

 All of your unsecured debt (except for medical bills and student loans) must be enrolled in your debt management plan.